simeononsecurity/simeononsecurity.ch/content/articles/navigating-common-system-errors_-strategies-to-resolve-without-panic/index.en.md

 Network connectivity issues can significantly impact the functionality and performance of a system.
 These issues can arise due to various factors, such as misconfigured network settings, faulty network hardware, or problems with the internet service provider (ISP).
 Resolving network connectivity issues requires a systematic approach and the use of appropriate troubleshooting techniques.
 Here are some steps to help resolve network connectivity issues:

-* Check network cables and connections to ensure they are properly plugged in and not damaged.
+* Check network cables and connections to ensure they're properly plugged in and not damaged.
 * Restart the router or modem to refresh the network connection.
 * Verify that the network settings on the system are correct, including IP address, subnet mask, and default gateway.
 * Use network diagnostic tools, such as ping or traceroute, to identify any network connectivity problems.
-* Disable any firewall or antivirus software temporarily to check if they are causing the connectivity issue.
+* Disable any firewall or antivirus software temporarily to check if they're causing the connectivity issue.

 Remember, network connectivity issues can be complex, and it may be necessary to seek assistance from a network administrator or IT support team if the problem persists.